 Cool Little Towns

-Today we are going to share with you some “Cool Little Towns.”
-All are a short drive from Riverbend Campground.
-In earlier posts we shared a little bit of Okotoks and High River.
-If you haven’t done so already, you can find them here.
-In addition to these two, the towns of Bragg Creek, Black Diamond, Turner Valley, Longview and Nanton, along with our Municipal District of Foothills, cooperate to present themselves as the “Cool Little Towns.”
+This post looks at the original eight communities.
+All are a short drive from Riverbend Campground which means there is lots to do within an easy drive when you stay here .
+We have previous posts that featured day trips to two of the original towns Okotoks and High River.
+In addition to these two, the towns of Bragg Creek, Black Diamond, Turner Valley, Longview and Nanton, along with our Municipal District of Foothills, cooperated to present themselves as the “Cool Little Towns.”

 Events and Tours

-A visit to the “Cool Little Towns” website is worthwhile.
-They provide highlights for each of the participating communities plus events and tours.
+A visit to the Foothills Tourism website is worthwhile as they provide highlights for each of the participating communities plus events and tours.
 First, check out events.
-You will discover that some of the events listed are ongoing such as exhibits at a museum.
-Additional events, like festivals, happen over a weekend or on a specific day.
+You will discover that some of the events listed are ongoing such as exhibits at a museum while others such as.festivals, happen over a weekend or on a specific day.
 Each tour has a theme and takes you through several communities.
+This means you day can be focused on your interests.
 You can follow their tours or use one of their tours as a jumping off point for your own adventure.
-One example is the “One of a Kind Finds” Tour which offers up more than 40 boutiques, galleries, artisan shops and studios.
-You can expect to discover treasures you won’t find anywhere else.
-Your curiosity might take you into such eclectic establishments as Classic Rodeo Boutique in Nanton or Suncatcher’s Design Studio in Bragg Creek.
+The area is rich in history which encompasses agriculture and energy development.
+If your interest is the arts find tours and events that explore local galleries or look at film and television production.
+Dining is a popular theme and you can discover everything from diners to fine dining.

 Communities to the West